-	Copy Library is the single source for your UX copy
+Copy Library is the single source for your product copy

 Frontitude’s Copy Library is a copy repository where you store all your repeated copy.
-It stores all texts, documentation, discussions, and more on this type of content in one place.
-This allows other members of your team to consume it and integrate it with their workflows via Frontitude's integrations.
-One of them is the design tool integration, which enables you to reuse Copy Components directly from the design tool.
+It stores all texts, documentation, discussions, and more in one place.
+This allows other members of your team to consume the content and integrate it with their workflows via Frontitude's integrations.
+One of the integrations is the design tool integration, which enables you to reuse Copy Components directly from the design tool.

 Use a consistent naming convention for better organization

 To help you build an organized copy repository, we have applied a naming convention inspired by design systems.
-After all, UX copy is a design component and can be structured as such.
+After all, product copy is a design component and can be structured as such.

 The Copy Library supports this convention natively, and we recommend following it.
-By following this convention, you will be able to organize copy in a three-level hierarchy, which will give your team a better overview and reusability through Frontitude's integrations.
+By following this convention, you can organize copy in a four-level hierarchy, giving your team a better overview and reusability through Frontitude's integrations.

 Frontitude supports the following naming convention:

-By using this structure, the Copy Library lists all of the components on a three-level hierarchy interface, making navigation and organization much easier.
-If the Type part is omitted, the structure will be as follows: Category / Name.
+Using this structure, the Copy Library lists all components on a four-level hierarchy interface, making navigation and organization much easier.

 Other recommended rules to keep